arangodb/docs/arangograph/backups.md

 One effective strategy involves creating a combination of backup intervals and retention periods.
 For instance, consider the following example:

-1. Perform 24 hourly backups with a retention period of 24 hours.
-Hourly backups provide frequent snapshots of your data, allowing you to recover recent changes.
+1. Perform a backup every 4 hours with a retention period of 24 hours.
+This provides frequent snapshots of your data, allowing you to recover recent changes.
-2. Keep 7 daily backups with a retention period of a week.
+2. Perform a backup every day with a retention period of a week.
 Daily backups offer a broader time range for recovery, enabling you to restore data from any point within the past week.
+3. Perform a backup every week with a retention period of a month.
+Weekly backups allow you to recover from more extensive data.
-3. Retain 12 monthly backups with a retention period of a year.
+4. Perform a backup every month with a retention period of a year.
 Monthly backups provide a long-term perspective, enabling you to restore data from any month within the past year.

 This backup strategy offers good granularity, providing multiple recovery options for different timeframes.
-By implementing this approach, you have a total of 43 backups in comparison to the alternative of having hourly backups with a retention period of a year, which would result in 8760 backups.
+By implementing this approach, you have a total number of backups that is considerable lower in comparison to other alternatives such as having hourly backups with a retention period of a year.

 ## Multi-region backups